desmos-labs/desmos-contracts/contracts/tips/README.md

 This message has the following parameter:
 * `receiver`: Address to which fees will be sent.

-Here an example of message to claim the fees:
+Here an example message to claim the fees:
 ```json
 {
   "claim_fees": {